-Ahalanui Park is one of the best family beaches and a fine example of the many things we love about living on an island of volcanoes.
 On some parts of the Big Island, water that is heated by the volcano finds its way to the surface.
-This is particularly true in the Puna district, where we find Ahalanui Beach Park.
+This has been particularly true in the Puna district, where we once enjoyed the heated waters of Ahalanui Beach Park.

 warmed by a volcanically heated spring.
-It has a natural sand/mud bottom.
-A unique Hawaiian bathing experience, the pool at Ahalanui Beach Park is by no means a hot spring.
+It had a natural sand/mud bottom.
+A unique Hawaiian bathing experience, the pool at Ahalanui Beach Park was by no means a hot spring.

 comparison, your public swimming pool is probably around 82 degrees F (27C).

-Because Ahalanui is fairly large, you’ll want to swim around to find your perfect temperature.
-Pockets of cooler and warmer water will form as the ocean water mixes with the warmer spring water.
+Because Ahalanui was fairly large, bathers would swim around to find your perfect temperature.
+Pockets of cooler and warmer water formed as the ocean water mixed with the warmer spring water.

-Ahalanui Beach Park is scenic and relaxing.
-The pool is surrounded by coconut palms with views of the open ocean.
-Enjoy the relaxing melody of the surf breaking over the sea wall.
-On a part of the Big Island that is characterized by pounding surf and strong currents, this is one place you will be able to relax in the water.
-They even have lifeguards!
+Ahalanui Beach Park was scenic and relaxing, surrounded by coconut palms with views of the open ocean.
+We would enjoy the relaxing melody of the surf breaking over the sea wall.
+On a part of the Big Island that is characterized by pounding surf and strong currents, this was one place visitors could relax in the water.
+They even had lifeguards!

 Relative to most Hawaii Big Island beaches, true Puna beaches are limited.
 The Puna coast consists largely of lava rock with pockets of interspersed sand.
-To call this a “beach” park is a bit of a misnomer, but even if you don’t go in the pool, Ahalanui Park makes a nice place for a picnic with plenty of room to spread out.
-There are also showers and toilets and plenty of free parking.
-If you happen to be in the area, we think it’s worth a stop.
+To call this a “beach” park is a bit of a misnomer, but even if you didn't go in the pool, Ahalanui Park made a nice place for a picnic with plenty of room to spread out.

-Note that sulfur is associated with the volcano, so visitors may detect a slight sulfur smell in the water.
+Because sulfur is associated with the volcano, visitors may detect a slight sulfur smell in the water of natural hot springs.
 And a word of caution: never swim in any springs or streams in Hawaii if you have cuts or open wounds.